 Stage of Change 2: Assess the Quality of CKD Care in Your Institution

 Assessing CKD care quality can be accomplished according to your institution's needs and with various approaches.
-Following are available options.
+Following are suggested options.

 Evaluate rates of guideline testing—estimated glomerular filtration rate (eGFR) and urine albumin-to-creatinine ratio (uACR)—in at-risk patients.